-David Hockney (Bradford, England, 1937) has produced some of the most vividly recognizable images of this century.
+David Hockney (b.
+1937, Bradford, England) has produced some of the most vividly recognizable images of this century.
 His ambitious pursuits stretch across a vast range of media, from photographic collages to full-scale opera stagings and from fax drawings to an intensive art historical study of the optical devices of Old Masters.
 David Hockney received the gold medal for his year at London’s Royal College of Art in 1962.
 The artist had his first one-man show in 1963 at the age of 26, and by 1970 the first of several major retrospectives was organized at Whitechapel Gallery, London, which subsequently traveled to three additional European institutions.
 Hockney has received a vast number of accolades throughout his career, including nine honorary degrees from institutions worldwide.
 Hockney joined the Gallery in 2008.